SAFETY PROFILE IN HER2CLIMB

 Use in Specific Populations

-- Lactation: Advise women not to breastfeed while taking TUKYSA and for at least 1 week after the last dose.
+- Lactation: Advise women not to breastfeed while taking TUKYSA and for 1 week after the last dose.

 - Renal Impairment: Use of TUKYSA in combination with capecitabine and trastuzumab is not recommended in patients with severe renal impairment (CLcr < 30 mL/min), because capecitabine is contraindicated in patients with severe renal impairment.